 An immigration removal proceeding is a legal action that decides whether someone should be removed, or deported, from the United States.
-They typically begin when someone receives a Notice to Appear.
+This process typically begins when someone receives a Notice to Appear.
 Then, a master calendar hearing is held, followed by an individual hearing.
-This article explains each of these steps of the proceeding process in more detail, including when, how, and why a judge may terminate a removal proceeding.
+This article explains each step of the proceeding process in detail, including when, how, and why a judge may terminate a removal proceeding.

 Written by Amelia Neimi.